frmunozz/simple-rag-python/README.md

 - Images inside pages are ignored
 - Extremely large PDFs (>1GB) may cause issues
 - Redundant text (headers, footers, references) may affect results
+- API does not have memory from previous executions, which mean that on each start the API will re-ingest the PDF file.

 ---